-- 1 Failure of proper operation of propulsion and other essential machinery, as well as electrical installations. - 2 Insufficient cleanliness of engine room, excess amount of oily-water mixture in bilges, insulation of piping including exhaust pipes in engine room contaminated by oil, and improper operation of bilge pumping arrangements. - Failure of the proper operation of emergency generator, lighting, batteries and switches. - 4 Failure of proper operation of the main and auxiliary steering gear. - Absence, insufficient capacity or serious deterioration of personal life-saving appliances, survival craft and launching arrangements. - Absence, non-compliance or substantial deterioration to the extent that it can not comply with its intended use of fire detection system, fire alarms, fire-fighting equipment, fixed fire-extinguishing installation, ventilation valves, fire dampers, and quick-closing devices. - Absence, substantial deterioration or failure of proper operation of the cargo deck area fire protection on tankers. - Absence, non-compliance or serious deterioration of lights, shapes or sound signals. - 9 Absence or failure of the proper operation of the radio equipment for distress and safety communication. - Absence or failure of the proper operation of navigation equipment, taking the relevant provisions of SOLAS regulation V/12(o) into account. - Absence of corrected navigational charts, and/or all other relevant nautical publications necessary for the intended voyage, taking into account that electronic charts may be used as a substitute for the charts. - 12 Absence of non-sparking exhaust ventilation for cargo pump rooms. - Serious deficiency in the operational requirements listed in 3.5.1 to 3.5.69. - Number, composition or certification of crew not corresponding with safe manning document.
+- 1 Failure of proper operation of propulsion and other essential machinery, as well as electrical installations. - Insufficient cleanliness of engine-room, excess amount of oily-water mixture in bilges, insulation of piping including exhaust pipes in engine-room contaminated by oil, and improper operation of bilge pumping arrangements. - Failure of the proper operation of emergency generator, lighting, batteries and switches. - 4 Failure of proper operation of the main and auxiliary steering gear. - Absence, insufficient capacity or serious deterioration of personal life-saving appliances, survival craft and launching and recovery arrangements. - Absence, non-compliance or substantial deterioration to the extent that it cannot comply with its intended use of fire detection system, fire alarms, fire-fighting equipment, fixed fire-extinguishing installation, ventilation valves, fire dampers, and quick-closing devices. - Absence, substantial deterioration or failure of proper operation of the cargo deck area fire protection on tankers. - 8 Absence, non-compliance or serious deterioration of lights, shapes or sound signals. - Absence or failure of the proper operation of the radio equipment for distress and safety communication. - Absence or failure of the proper operation of navigation equipment, taking the relevant provisions of SOLAS regulation V/16.2 into account. - Absence of corrected navigational charts, and/or all other relevant nautical publications necessary for the intended voyage, taking into account that electronic charts may be used as a substitute for the charts. - Absence of non-sparking exhaust ventilation for cargo pump-rooms. - 13 Serious deficiency in the operational requirements listed in appendix 7. - Number, composition or certification of crew not corresponding with safe manning document. - Non-implementation or failure to carry out the enhanced survey programme in accordance with SOLAS regulation XI-1/2 and resolution A.744(18), as amended.